elucian/bee/syntax/overview.md

 * A method can have results;
 * A method can have side-effects;
-* A methods is defined in same module as the data type;
+* A method is defined in same module as the data type;
 * A method can be overwritten in another module;

 **pattern:**